Lower tax on your investments can help you reach your financial goals sooner. But don't choose an investment based on tax benefits alone.

 Beware tax-driven investments

 Tax-driven schemes offer tax deductions now for investing in assets that may provide income in the future.
-These schemes can be high risk and there are scams out there.
+These schemes can be high risk and some are scams.
 Check the ATO page investigate before you invest for how to spot a dodgy tax scheme.
 Or get professional advice from an accountant.

 Investing and your tax return